 Oxygen Concentration & Health Effects

 To understand the risks associated with using nitrogen gas at a purity of 98%, it is important to know the limits of the human body when it comes to the requirement of oxygen for respiration.
-The air that we breath is a comprised of 78% nitrogen and 21% oxygen, with the remaining 1% being other trace gases such as carbon dioxide and argon.
+The air that we breathe is a comprised of 78% nitrogen and 21% oxygen, with the remaining 1% being other trace gases such as carbon dioxide and argon.

 At these partial pressures earth’s atmosphere will sustain human life, and all is well.
 When oxygen concentration drops below 19.5% the environment is considered oxygen deficient by OSHA standards.
 At a 15% oxygen concentration, work ability decreases; 12% brings impaired judgement and perception; 10% poor judgment and bluish lips.
 Exposure to an 8% oxygen environment will be 100% fatal within eight minutes.